EricMedina024/admpwd/README.md

 # AdmPwd project

+This is a fork of the AdmPwd project (specifically the UI portion) which supports multi-domain environments by inheriting the domain from the user running the process rather than the logged on user.
+This allows you to view passwords from other domains even while signed into the PC under a user from a different domain.
+For example, if you were signed into the PC as `CONTOSO\Eric` and wanted to view passwords from the `ACME` domain, you could run `runas /user:ACME\Eric AdmPwd.UI.exe` to do so.
+This is not possible with the original project.

+**Original README:**

 This is source code for AdmPwd project that has been previously hosted on MSDN gallery - project has been used as base for Microsoft branded LAPS solution.

 Enhancements over Microsoft LAPS: